-- a.
-To never share passwords, personal data, or private photos online. - b.
-To think about what they are doing carefully before posting and by emphasizing that comments cannot be retracted once they are posted. - c.
-That personal information revealed on social media can be shared with anyone including parents, teachers, administrators, and potential employers.
-Students should never reveal information that would make them uncomfortable if the world had access to it. - d.
-To consider how it would feel receiving such comments before making comments about others online.
+- To never share passwords, personal data, or private photos online. - To think about what they are doing carefully before posting and by emphasizing that comments cannot be retracted once they are posted. - That personal information revealed on social media can be shared with anyone including parents, teachers, administrators, and potential employers.
+Students should never reveal information that would make them uncomfortable if the world had access to it. - To consider how it would feel receiving such comments before making comments about others online.

-TACMO informs Charter School employees, students, and parents/guardians of TACMO's policies regarding the use of technology in and out of the classroom.
+TACMO informs its employees, students, and parents/guardians of TACMO's policies regarding the use of technology in and out of the classroom.
 TACMO encourages parents/guardians to discuss these policies with their children to ensure their children understand and comply with such policies.

-2. Education
+Education